numankaf/Sudoku-Solver/README.md

 # Sudoku-Solver
-Simple sudoku solver written in C++ using recursion Sample Input file and format is given
+Simple sudoku solver written in C++ using recursion.
+Sample Input file and format is given